golem.md

 C4Clay plus command is a metaphor for made agency, not software personhood.J-DUST-1, J-GOLEM-1

-C5Scale without humility is dangerous; construction itself is not condemned.J-BABEL-1, J-BEZALEL-1
+C5Scale without humility is dangerous; construction itself is not condemned.J-BABEL-1, J-BEZALEL-1, C-AI-2

-C6Emergency authority must stay narrower than ordinary ambition.J-EMERGENCY-1, I-HARM-1
+C10Emergency authority must stay narrower than ordinary ambition.J-EMERGENCY-1, J-DANGER-1, I-HARM-1

-C9Runtime vocabulary should include risk, monitoring, accountability, and human-centered design.T-RISK-1, T-RISK-2
+C16Runtime vocabulary should include risk, monitoring, accountability, transparency, and human-centered design.T-RISK-1, T-RISK-2, C-AI-1

 Source register